 We are committed to enhancing our safety measures and conducting regular health checks for our employees.
 CITIC Special Steel has set up a safety team and standardised its safety construction procedures.
 It also organises regular safety activities such as the Summer 100 Days Safety Competition and Safety Month, as well as regular meetings on safety and production management.
 What's more, the Company identifies safety risks in its operations and at its sites, with control measures developed for each identified risk.
 CITIC Construction has established a three-level control system for its Business Department and Project Department to protect the health and safety of our overseas staff as well as the property and assets of our overseas project organisations.
 CITIC Dicastal regularly checks for occupational hazards at its production sites and organises annual occupational health check-ups for personnel in vulnerable positions.
 CITIC Mining International organises safety awareness activities, including a mental health awareness seminar, a pilot body scan programme.

-a high-altitude rescue emergency drill
+CITIC Construction's Iraqi Missan Combined Cycle Power Plant Project conducts a high-altitude rescue emergency drill

-Directors and Executives of CITIC Mining International attend comp training on the Occupational Health and Safety Act
+Directors and Executives of CITIC Mining International attend compliance training on the Occupational Health and Safety Act

 Employee Health and Safety Statistics